SAP/fosstars-rating-core/docs/tuning.md

 and how much the score contributes to a rating.

-To produce meaningful and expected results defined by the [quality requirements](qa.md), an implementation of a rating has to be configured with right weights.
+To produce meaningful and expected results defined by the [quality requirements](qa.md), rating procedures and scoring functions have to be configured with right weights.

 This page describes several ways how the weights can be assigned to meet the quality requirements.